lamps24/Multilayer-Perceptron-Example/README.md

 Matlab demonstration of a multilayer perceptron

-This is an excerpt of the code I used to create a multilayer perceptron in Matlab, to demonstrate the skill.
+This is an excerpt of code I used to create a multilayer perceptron in Matlab, to demonstrate the skill.